robottwo/gsh/ROADMAP.md

 # Ergonomics

-- print agent confirmation content in stdout not gline preview
 - allow sigint to cancel agent chat
 - allow "yes to all" for some agent tools
 - keybind configuration (inputrc)